ColbyCarrillo/Data-Engineering-Project/noaa_dbt/README.md

     dbt run
     dbt test
     ```

+## Highlights
+- Modular, maintainable transformations using staging and gold layers

+- Reproducible builds and tests

+- Detects data gaps using generate_series() and window functions

+- Tests for nulls, uniqueness, and relationships

 ##  Notes
 - This is part of a larger data pipeline project using Python, Docker, and PostgreSQL